SolidLabResearch/solid-stream-aggregator-demo/README.md

 The `/data/` folder contains the dataset for the patients.

-### Loading up the data in the Solid pods.
+### Loading up the data in the Solid pods

-After the solid pods are set up, we would like to load some test data to aggregate over.
+After the Solid pods are set up, we would like to load some test data to aggregate over.
 The dataset we are using is the [DAHCC dataset](https://dahcc.idlab.ugent.be/dataset.html).
 For simplicity, we have mapped a portion of the DAHCC dataset to N3 files